GlitchSecure/website/_pages/about.md

 timeline-year-3: "2022"
 timeline-month-3: "Fall"
 timeline-title-3: "Backed By TinySeed"
-timeline-text-3: "Staying true to our origins, we joined hundreds of other ambitious bootstrapped founders as part of the TinySeed accelerator."
+timeline-text-3: "Staying true to our origins, we joined hundreds of other ambitious SaaS founders as part of the TinySeed accelerator."
 #timeline-year-4: "current year"
 timeline-title-4: "We keep hacking"
 timeline-text-4: "Top software companies have come to rely on GlitchSecure's offensive security capabilities, ensuring they have hackers on their side."